 - Round 1: Projects to be selected based on recovery objectives and needs submitted from previous planning efforts by municipal governments and by eligible entities.
 PRDOH will work with eligible municipalities to determine which project(s) best fits one of the Puerto Rico recovery objectives.
-The municipal government will implement the projects with oversight from PRDOH. - Round 2: Will be conducted at the completion of the Municipal Recovery Planning Program (MRP) planning process.
+The municipal government will implement the projects with oversight from PRDOH. - Round 2: Projects to be selected based on recovery objectives and needs submitted from previous planning efforts by municipal governments and by eligible entities.
+Funds not previously used by participating municipal governments in Round 1 can be used in Round 2.
+Funds will be available to each municipal government for selected projects up to the value of their municipal allocation or up to the combined value with not previously used in other round.
+Will be conducted at the completion of the Municipal Recovery Planning Program (MRP) planning process.
 Municipalities will be able to select and submit projects for PRDOH to consider from the resulting Individual Municipal Recovery Plan up to their municipal allocation.
 The municipal government will implement the projects with oversight from PRDOH. - Round 3: Will be conducted after projects are selected and funded from Round 2.
-Projects in round 3 will be determined via a competitive NOFA process.
+Projects in Round 3 will be determined via a competitive NOFA process.
 After PRDOH scores, ranks and selects projects after the NOFA closes, the municipal governments and other entities will implement the projects with oversight from PRDOH.
+Applications will compete in three categories: General projects, Set-Aside projects and Community Resilience Centers projects.
+Eligible applicants will be required to submit evidence of their presence, knowledge and prior experience in providing services to the community where the proposed project will be implemented.
+Depending on the submission of proposals, PRDOH reserves the right to perform additional rounds or adjust the total funding of this round to assure the distribution of all funds.